santiagotariza/Allele-Finder/README.md

 ```

 -   **Root Directory (.):** This is the main project folder where app.R and main.R should be located.
 All other paths are relative to this root.
--   **scripts/:** Contains the modular R scripts for each processing step, enhancing code organization and reusability.
+-   **scripts/:** Contains the modular R scripts for each processing step, enhancing code organization and re-usability.
 -   **input\_\* directories:** Designated for your raw input data files.
 -   **output\* directories:** Automatically created by the program to store intermediate and final processed results.